 16. California Privacy Notice

 This Section applies to California residents to the extent the California Consumer Privacy Act, as amended, applies to our processing.
-California law may provide California consumers with rights to know, access, delete, correct, and opt out of certain processing in specific circumstances.
+California law requires businesses to provide a privacy policy and a notice at or before collection that describes categories of personal information collected, purposes of use, categories of recipients, and available rights.
+California consumers also have rights to know, delete, correct, and opt out in certain circumstances.

 16.1 Categories of Personal Information Collected